Types of Adverbs in French

 Au début du concert les fans ont beaucoup chanté, ils ont quelquefois crié et on ne comprenait pas grand chose.
 Je n’avais certainement jamais vu autant de monde.
 J’aurais volontiers rejoint mes amis.
 Mais étaient-ils?
 Nous avons donc attendu la fin du concert et enfin nous les avons trouvés puis nous sommes rentrés ensemble à la maison.

-Adverbs of place (les adverbes de lieu) allow us to answer the question where?.
+Adverbs of place (les adverbes de lieu) allow us to answer the question “where?”.
 They give information about the location where an action takes place.
-The most important French adverbs of place are:
+The most important adverbs of place in French are:

 Example: